 “This coming together of music, movement and learning is really how all schools should be.
 Thankfully, LiveConnections continues to make that a reality.”

 —WHYY Friday Arts

 LiveConnections’ mission is to inspire learning and build community through collaborative music-making.LiveConnections is a nonprofit organization specializing in music education, arts accessibility and collaborative concerts.
-Since our founding in 2008, we have reached more than 41,000 participants through our educational Bridge Sessions and in-school residencies, and we have presented 50 concerts through our critically acclaimed LiveConnections Presents concert series.
+Since our founding in 2008, we have reached 50,000 participants through our educational Bridge Sessions and in-school residencies, and we have presented 50 concerts and commissioned 13 new works of music through our critically acclaimed LiveConnections Presents concert series.

 LiveConnections believes live music is an essential part of the human experience: it fosters joy and is one of the most powerful ways to build bridges between people.

 LiveConnections collaborates with artists from diverse music traditions to create our unique programming.
 We create opportunities for audiences with limited arts access — such as youth from Philadelphia public schools and people with disabilities — to be active participants in music-making.
 The music we create intersects with significant social issues, amplifying marginalized voices and encouraging creative responses to our world.